 Upon completion of the examination, county staff collects all examination materials, reviews the answer sheet, and determines whether the applicant passed or failed.
+CAC staff must document all examination results.
 Applicants who pass the examination are issued a PAC card.
 Applicants who fail the examination must wait at least seven calendar days before they may take the examination again.